What is Binocular Vision Dysfunction?

 - Did you suffer a concussion or traumatic brain injury, and now your symptoms won’t go away?

 If you suspect that you have BVD, you should talk to your eye doctor immediately, as this condition will worsen with time.
-Make sure you go prepared with a complete list of your symptoms, how long they have persisted, and why you believe the problem is related to BVD and not to another medical condition.
-Additionally, you may wish to take the Binocular Vision Dysfunction Questionnaire (BVDQ), which has been designed to identify those who may have BVD and who would benefit from a NeuroVisual Evaluation.
+Make sure you come prepared with a complete list of your symptoms, how long they have persisted, and why you believe the problem is related to BVD and not to another neurological condition.

 Prism Glasses: A Solution for Binocular Vision Dysfunction

 Binocular Vision Dysfunction (BVD) can cause a multitude of distressing symptoms, impacting one’s quality of life.
 Fortunately, there are effective solutions to alleviate these symptoms, one of which is the use of prism glasses.
+Prism glasses are more efficient and frequently more effective than vision therapy in most cases.

-Understanding Prism Glasses
+Understanding Prism Lenses

 Prism glasses are specially designed eyeglasses that incorporate prismatic lenses.
 These lenses have the unique ability to bend light as it enters the eye, which can help address the misalignment of images in individuals with BVD.